 Signs of cognitive delays and when to seek professional help

-- Trouble understanding social rules or consequences of behavior
+- Trouble understanding social rules or consequences.

-- Lack of age appropriate self-help skills
+- Lack of age-appropriate self-help skills.

 Conclusion